Cairhiin/AI-idea/README.md

   # example number of players to buy
   players = 2

-  # suppose we have the data in a text file with the player stats where first column is player name,
+  # suppose we have the data in a text file with the player stats where first column is the player name,
-  # and last column is real market price, and the columns in between are player statistics like pass% shot% minutes played, etc,
+  # and the last column is their real market price (based on recent transfer), and the columns in between are player statistics
-  # and the player market value in last column
-  train_data = np.genfromtxt(StringIO(train_string), skip_header=1)
+  like pass% shot% minutes played, etc, and the player market value in last column train_data = np.genfromtxt(StringIO(train_string), skip_header=1)

   # split the data into coefficients (x) and market value (y)